 Looking at CX specifically, it’s clear that Marriott International hasn’t shied away from exploring new technologies, as they have at every level of the company, while staying focused on the proven value of human interaction.
 In recent years, Marriott has explored both the physical and digital aspects of CX to create personalized experiences for its guests at every touchpoint, including guest rooms that accommodate Internet of Things smart devices and partnerships with tech companies whose tools enhance CX.

-What Marriott’s data reveals about CX
+What Marriott’s data reveals about hospitality customer experience

 Many companies already have an incredible amount of customer data at their fingertips — they just don’t always know how to use it.
 To prove this point, the Keatext’s team analyzed Marriott’s publicly available, unsolicited reviews from review sites where customers feel free to speak colloquially and in the language of their choice — in other words, much differently and candidly than they might when filling in a customer questionnaire or survey.